34 Fun and Fascinating Facts About New Zealand

 5. Lots of land, not many people

-6. One of the most multicultural countries in the world
+6. It’s one of the most multicultural countries in the world

-7. NZ have a hole in their Ozone layer
+7. NZ has a hole in its ozone layer

 9. There are 3 official languages